cfpb/design-manual/guides/effective-forms.md

 Follow conventions where possible
 : Hyperlinks are blue, warnings are red etc.

-Use metaphors as a shortcut to understanding
-: "Oh, it's like an address book..."

 Leverage the context of the surrounding elements
 : "I'm on the address page, I must be being asked for an address"